Ethereum DApp Tutorial

 truffle compile

-Converts Solidity code to bytecode for Ethereum Virtual Machine (EVM)
+Compilation converts Solidity code into bytecode for the Ethereum Virtual Machine.

 Migration Setup